Location: Tallarook, Yea, Cathkin, Bonnie Doon, Mansfield

 Lake Eildon to the Victorian Alps

 Back on the main trail you arrive at Yarck and continue on through rich farmland to the shores of Lake Eildon.
 Pass the lakeside town of Bonnie Doon, where you cross the long rail trail bridge across the broad waters.
 Once threatened with very low water levels the lake is brimming again.
-Then it’s back out into the paddocks populated with majestic red gums, cruising along level trails until you arrive at the gateway to the Victorian Alps, Mansfield, where you can celebrate with a coffee and bite to eat at one of the many cafes, or celebrate with something stronger at a local pub.
+Then it’s back out into the paddocks populated with majestic red gums, cruising along level trails until you arrive at the gateway to the Victorian Alps, Mansfield, where you can celebrate with a coffee and bite to eat at one of the many cafes, such as the Produce Store, or celebrate with something stronger at a local pub.

 Suggested shorter options